noodldocs/noodldocs.github.io/extending/create-lib.md

 # Create a new core node

-Noodl is very extensible, you can as a developer add new modules with new capablities, connections to data or new visual components to your workspace.
-This guide gets us starting by showing how the Noodl command line tool works and how to create an extension module with a single new node.
+Noodl is very extensible.
+As a developer you can add new modules with new capablities, create connections to data or make new visual components in your workspace.
+This guide gets us started by showing how the Noodl command line tool works and how to create an extension module with a single new node.
 This node will behave and appear just like the standard core nodes of Noodl.

-!> This guide requires <a href="https://nodejs.org/en/download/" target="_blank">Node js</a> and <a href="https://docs.npmjs.com/downloading-and-installing-node-js-and-npm" target="_blank">npm</a> installed.
+!> This guide requires <a href="https://nodejs.org/en/download/" target="_blank">Node.js</a> and <a href="https://docs.npmjs.com/downloading-and-installing-node-js-and-npm" target="_blank">npm</a> installed.

 ## Setup